-An Arkansas non-compete agreement involves an employee and an employer.
-It protects the employer and prohibits employees from revealing proprietary information during or after employment.
+An Arkansas Non-Compete Agreement is a contract that protects the employer and prohibits employees from revealing proprietary information during or after employment in the state of Arkansas.

 Yes, Arkansas non-compete agreements are enforceable.
-Under state law, courts will uphold a non-compete agreement that serves as a stipulation for employment.
+Under Ark.
+Code § 4-75-101(a), courts will uphold a non-compete agreement that serves as a stipulation for employment.
 It can also be part of a contract that protects the interests of a business employing a contractor.
 Learn more about what’s protected, reasonable use considerations, and relevant exemptions.

 Reasonable Use and Exemptions

 In Arkansas, non-compete agreements are limited in time and scope.
 The state gives employers the right to protect their business interests without regard to geographical limitations.
-However, to be enforceable, the agreements must provide a clear and reasonable time and scope.
+However, the agreements must provide a clear and reasonable time and scope to be enforceable.

 Factors to consider include: